gregtwallace/certwarden.com/docs/2_getting_started/7_first_client.md

 # First Client

-Once the LeGo server is secure and the first certificate is generated for an endpoint, it is time to make that endpoint use the shiny new certificate.
+Once the Cert Warden server is secure and the first certificate is generated for an endpoint, it is time to make that endpoint use the shiny new certificate.